-Government actions and international assistance are helping to make a difference through widespread efforts under the "roll back malaria" (RBM) slogan.
-The current operational plan, also known as "the President's Malaria Initiative (PMI)" is assisted by, and seeks to build on, the United States Government's "... \$1.2 billion initiative to rapidly scale up malaria prevention and treatment interventions in high-burden countries in sub-Saharan Africa".
+Government actions and international assistance are helping to make a difference under the "roll back malaria" (RBM) banner.
+The current operational plan, also known as "the [US] President's Malaria Initiative (PMI)" is assisted by and seeks to build on the United States Government's

+"... \$1.2 billion initiative to rapidly scale up malaria prevention and treatment interventions in high-burden countries in sub-Saharan Africa".
 The goal of the US initiative is [4]: